apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 CAS registered service definitions can now be natively stored in [Amazon S3 buckets](../services/AmazonS3-Service-Management.html).

+### Okta Authentication SDK v2

+CAS is now using the Okta SDK v2 mainly used to handle the integration between CAS and Okta for authentication and attribute resolution.

 ## Other Stuff

 - Adjustments to SAML2 metadata resolution to cache to ensure enough capacity for resolved metadata providers.